marcellocirelli/ML-Health-Risk-Score/README.md

-# AI Optimization – Health Risk Score Prediction
+# ML Health Risk Score Prediction

 This project focuses on building and comparing machine learning regression models to predict a **health risk score** based on structured health-related data.